Types of wounds we treat

 HBOT uses the body's natural healing processes to help treat a variety of conditions, including:

-- Tissue damaged from radiation therapy
+- Tissues damaged from radiation therapy

 What to expect from HBOT